cms-dev/cms/docs/Score types.rst

 GroupThreshold
 --------------

 GroupThreshold thinks of the outcomes not as a measure of success, but as an amount of resources used by the submission to solve the testcase.
-The testcase is then successfully solved if the outcome is between 0.0 and a certain number, the threshold, specified separately for each group.
+The testcase is then successfully solved if the outcome is between 0.0 (excluded, as 0.0 is a special value used by many task types, for example when the contestant solution times out) and a certain number, the threshold, specified separately for each group.

 The parameter string is of the form :samp:`[[{m1}, {t1}, {T1}], [{m2}, {t2}, {T2}], ...]` where the additional parameter :samp:`{T}` for each group is the threshold.

 The task needs to be crafted in such a way that the meaning of the outcome is appropriate for this score type.

 For Batch tasks, this means that the tasks creates the outcome through a comparator program.
 Using diff does not make sense given that its outcomes can only be 0.0 or 1.0.

-More importantly, GroupThreshold should not be used with the Communication task type, since it does not support a comparator.
-If the user solution times out or crashes, the empty outcome will be interpreted as 0.0 and hence get full score.